- Length of Service

 If you are instructed to report to the courthouse, you may or may not be selected to serve as a juror in a trial court.
 The Jury Commissioner is required to have a sufficient number of jurors for all anticipated trials.
 The jury staff tries to carefully estimate the number of jurors needed, but there are many variables outside their control.
 You may want to bring something to occupy your time.

 If you are selected to serve on a trial as a sworn juror, the term of service will be the length of that trial.
+Please note that proof of attendance will only be given on dates you are required to report to the courtroom.
 Trials vary in length, but generally last one to two weeks.

 If you are not selected to serve on a trial by the end of your first day at the courthouse, and the judge has not ordered you to return for another day of jury selection, you have completed your jury service.